Vegan vs Leather Sneakers: What Are The Differences?

 What are the advantages and disadvantages of vegan sneakers compared to traditional leather sneakers?

-| Criteria | 🌿 Vegan Sneakers | 🐄 Animal Leather Sneakers |
+| Criterion | 🌿 Vegan Sneakers | 🐄 Leather Sneakers |

 |---|---|---|